eevee/eev.ee/content/2016-07-31-python-faq-how-do-i-port-to-python-3.markdown

 <!-- more -->

+## Don't be intimidated

+This article _is_ quite long, but don't take that as a sign that this is necessarily a Herculean task.
+I'm trying to cover every issue I can ever recall running across, which means a lot of small gotchas.

+I've ported several codebases from Python 2 to Python 2+3, and most of them have gone pretty smoothly.
+If you have modern Python 2 code that handles Unicode responsibly, you're already halfway there.

+However...  if you still haven't ported by now, almost _eight years_ after Python 3.0 was first released, chances are you have either a lumbering giant of an app or ancient and weird 2.2-era code.
+Or, perish the thought, a lumbering giant consisting largely of weird 2.2-era code.
+In that case, you'll want to clean up the more obvious issues one at a time, then go back and start worrying about actually running parts of your code on Python 3.

+On the other hand, if your Python 2 code is pretty small and you've just never gotten around to porting, good news!
+It's not that bad, and much of the work can be done automatically.
+Python 3 is ultimately the same language as Python 2, just with some sharp bits filed off.

 ## Making some tough decisions

 We say "porting from 2 to 3", but what we usually mean is "porting code from 2 to both 2 and 3".
 That ends up being more difficult (and ugly), since rather than writing either 2 or 3, you have to write the common subset of 2 and 3.
 As nifty as some of the features in 3 are, you can't actually use any of them if you have to remain compatible with Python 2.